Choosing Your Path: 9 Public Health Concentrations

 4. Health Education and Communication

 Health education and communication professionals educate communities about wellness, supporting behaviors that benefit long-term health.
 Additionally, they develop strategies to improve individual and community health.
 They serve families, young adults, and working professionals.
-This public health concentration allows professionals to focus on education, communication, or a combination of both.
-Examples of health education and communication roles include health education specialist, technical writer, and public relations specialist.
+The health education and communication concentration allows professionals to focus on education, communication, or both.
+Examples of health education and communication roles are health education specialist, technical writer, and public relations specialist.

 Description: Health educators assess the health needs of the populations they serve and develop educational programs to address those needs.
 They teach individuals and communities about potential health threats and strategies for managing existing conditions.
 They also help individuals gain access to health services and provide training programs.